tsylanaatadbwen/Portfolio-Projects/Excel/README.md

 - The correlation is relatively weak, indicating a mild positive relationship.
 - Low vote counts are concentrated in the dataset, while higher vote counts exhibit a wider range of ratings.

+**Genre Popularity Analysis**:
+- Created a pivot table to analyze the relationship between genre IDs and popularity by summing the popularity values.
+- Developed a pivot chart in the form of a vertical bar chart, displaying the sum of popularity counts for different genre IDs.
+- Added a slicer to allow users to filter the genre or genres they want to view.

-These insights offer a better understanding of movie popularity, ratings, and the relationship between votes and ratings within the dataset.
+These insights offer a comprehensive understanding of movie popularity, ratings, and the relationship between votes and ratings, along with genre-specific popularity analysis.

 ## Project Directory

-The project directory includes images of the visualizations.
+The project directory includes images of all the visualizations, including the "Genre Popularity Analysis" chart.
 To check the project in Excel in detail, download it from [here](https://github.com/tsylanaatadbwen/Portfolio-Projects/blob/main/Excel/MoviesTopRated.xlsx)

 ## Acknowledgments